 Probably the idea of autodidact-ing and self-learning sounds very appealing.
 I mean, Steve Jobs made it, and Elon Musk taught himself rocket science.
 How hard can it be?
 Well, back to a reality check, few are the people who can make something out of their careers without getting a degree in advance.
 The world of business offers plenty of these career opportunities and allows for qualified candidates to move on to further prosperous post-graduate studies (such as earning an MBA or CPA).

-Business comes in all shapes and sizes.
 The need for individuals with a business degree is evident, from nonprofits, major corporations, and government entities to entrepreneurial startups.

 Benefits of Studying Business Administration